Offers and feedback Dental Specialty Training recruitment

 After acceptance of a post

 Any offers made are conditional upon the necessary pre-employment checks being carried out successfully.
-Successful applicants will receive an offer of employment from their employer (subject to preemployment checks).
+If you are successful, you will receive an offer of employment from your employer (subject to preemployment checks).
 The offer of employment is distinct from the training agreement.
-Successful applicants may change employers several times during their training period.
+If you are successful, you may change employers several times during your training period.

-The first employer will need to complete pre-employment checks before the successful applicant can start working for them.
+The first employer will need to complete pre-employment checks before the you can start working for them.
 Pre-employment checks are designed to ensure that every dentist working in the NHS is fit and safe to work with patients.

-Applicants will be required to make declarations on the application form relating to their honesty and probity.
+You will be required to make declarations on the application form relating to your honesty and probity.
 Checks will include verification of references, fitness to practise updates from the General Dental Council (GDC) or other regulatory bodies, occupational health clearance, Disclosure and Barring Service (DBS) and immigration status checks.
 They may also include validation of English language proficiency and evidence of competence.

-Once pre-employment checks have been completed successfully, the employer will confirm new starter details directly with the successful applicant.
+Once pre-employment checks have been completed successfully, the employer will confirm new starter details directly with you.

 References